 - Versioning: Sharing versions of a paper can indicate how the research developed, which can be useful for readers and the academic record

-- Speed: Unlike the journal publishing process, preprints can be deposited and made public either instantly or in a matter of days, dependent on the preprint server admittance policy
+- Speed: Unlike the journal publishing process, preprints can be deposited and made public either instantly or in a matter of days, in accordance with the preprint server admittance policy

 - Journals: When the time comes to submit to a journal, some preprint servers offer to transmit manuscript files and author information directly to journals on your behalf, reducing administration time.
 Preprint servers that support this include medRxiv (see M2J list) and bioRxiv (see B2J list)

-- Visibility: Studies suggest that posting a preprint may have a positive effect on the citations and alternative metrics for the published article.
-One study is The effect of bioRxiv preprints on citations and altmetrics, and another is Meta-Research: Releasing a preprint is associated with more attention and citations for the peer-reviewed article
+- Visibility: Studies suggest that posting a preprint may have a positive effect on the citations and metrics for the published article.

 How do I "publish" a preprint?

-Post the paper to a preprint server (a website similar to a repository).
+Post the paper to a preprint server.
 Some preprint servers are discipline specific (for example arXiv, medRxiv, and bioRxiv).
-There are also general purpose repositories such as Zenodo and Figshare that can be used to upload preprints from all disciplines.
+There are also general purpose repositories such as Zenodo and Figshare.

 Some preprint servers are community-run and not-for-profit, whilst others are run by academic institutions or commercial publishers.